 Working With Me

 I prioritize working with Indigenous, Black, and People of Colour, including folks of mixed ancestry and wanting to work with me on anti-violence, intimate partner violence issues, interpersonal relationships, identity, PTSD, and trauma.
-The approaches I use are grounded in Anti-Oppressive Practice, Trauma, Relational Therapy, and Narrative Therapy.
+The approaches I use are grounded in Anti-Oppressive Practice, Trauma, Narrative Therapy and Somatic practices.

 I use a harm reduction approach where I apply techniques in shame resilience, identifying strengths, and connection to navigate the process of recovery.
 I meet people where they are at in their use, be it substances, alcohol, eating, relationship, or sex.